 The summit of Bishop and Clerk (620m asl) is a popular day walk: as well as being one of Tasmania’s “Top 60 Great Short Walks”, it’s regarded as one of Tassie’s best day walks.
+Bishop and Clerk also offers the best views you’ll get on Maria Island.
 We set-off from opposite the Parks and Wildlife Office, taking the unsealed road that passes behind the old penitentiary.
 (This is our first walk on a four day hike along the length of Maria Island.)

 The track passes the site of the “Twelve Apostles”, named after a row of workers’ cottages built during the first industrial era (1888–96).
 Shortly after the Twelve Apostles is the junction with the Reservoir Circuit, as we continue up the Fossil Cliff Track.